 Students may choose to enroll in a community college course.
-Community college coursework may be transferred for elective credits and/or credit for some standards-based courses.
-For a list of which standards-based courses can be taken or re-taken at the community college for high school credit, please contact your student's counselor.
+Community college coursework may be transferred for elective credits.
 Transfer credit: 1 college unit = 3.3 high school credits.
-A maximum of 50 high school credits can be accepted.
+A maximum of 60 high school credits can be accepted.

 The Following is a SAMPLE four-year course sequence that meets/exceeds both the requirements for HHS/LUHSD graduation and for college admission: